+Figure 7.
+Changes in the geomorphic features of the Mamoré River at Puerto Siles. (a) Google Earth image showing the change in Mamoré's width and the outcropping of lateritic crusts; (b) The Mamoré River bank at point 227: a lateritic crust covered by old fluvial sediments; (c) Photograph of a well developed Luvisol at the top of the fluvial levee at location 227.

 The presence of the Puerto Siles uplift is corroborated in this study by the analysis of the SRTM imagery (Fig. 5).
 The analysis of the topographic profile of the Mamoré River shows several changes along its course.
-In its first 400 km (reaches 1 to 5 in Fig. 5) the Mamoré River behaves as a free meandering river, with its slope and sinuosity decreasing downstream.
-This behaviour is interrupted at Puerto Siles, where the

-25 lowest sinuosity value is associated to a clear increase in slope and to the appearance of lateritic crusts within the river channel, causing the formation of rapids.
+In its first 400 km (reaches 1-5 in Fig. 5) the Mamoré River behaves as a free meandering river, with its slope and sinuosity decreasing downstream.
+This behaviour is interrupted at Puerto Siles, where the lowest sinuosity value is associated with a clear increase in slope and to the appearance of lateritic crusts within the river channel, causing the formation of rapids.
 The change experienced by the Mamoré River at Puerto Siles is also noted in the river's topography, which goes from concave to convex at this point.
-This change in Puerto Siles is preceded by 3 compressed meanders followed by 3 asymmetric meanders (reaches

-3 and 4 in Fig. 5).
-A clear change in the direction of the river, with a clockwise turn of about 45°, is associated to the compressed meanders.
-Compressed meanders indicate a downstream increase of the river bank's resistance to erosion, often the result of the appearance of bedrock in the channel following localized uplift (Holbrook and
+This change in Puerto Siles is preceded by three compressed meanders followed by three asymmetric meanders (reaches 3 and 4 in Fig. 5).
+A clear change in the direction of the river, with a clockwise turn of about 50°, is associated with the compressed meanders.
+Compressed meanders indicate a downstream increase of the river bank's resistance to erosion, often the result of the appearance of bedrock in the channel following localized uplift (Holbrook and Schumm, 1999).
+This situation is similar to what can be seen in the rest of the Amazon Basin, where discharge characteristics and bank stability play an important role in channel pattern variations (Baker, 1977).

-- Schumm, 1999).
 The topographic profiles across reach 4 of the Mamoré River show that the western side of the river is about 5 m higher than the eastern side (Fig. 6a).
-This difference in elevation between the two sides dramatically affects the flooding regime; the savannah in the north of Santa Ana de Yacuma (the Transitional Zone) is hardly ever flooded by the Mamoré outflow, whilst the savannah in the eastern side is - severely flooded every year (Fig. 6b).
-Therefore, the asymmetric meanders and the 45° change in direction can be interpreted as the result of a normal fault with its footwall on the western side of the river.
+This difference in elevation between the two sides dramatically affects the flooding regime; the savannah in the north of Santa Ana de Yacuma (the transitional zone) is hardly ever flooded by the Mamoré outflow, whilst the savannah in the eastern side is severely flooded every year (Fig. 6b).
+Therefore, the asymmetric meanders and the 50° change in direction can be interpreted as the result of a normal fault with its footwall on the western side of the river.

+Figure 8.
+An erosional feature incising the savannahs of the transitional zone along the road from Santa Ana de Yacuma to lake Rogaguado (the dry area shown in Fig. 6b), indicating that these savannahs are established in uplands subject to erosion.

-In addition, the presence of underfit rivers in the Transitional Zone suggests that this sub-region is uplifting.
-This uplif is evident in the formation of a new drainage network constituted by small creeks, which are a common element of the landscape easily seen in the field.
+In addition, the presence of underfit rivers in the transitional zone suggests that this subregion is uplifting.
+This uplift is evident in the formation of a new drainage network constituted by small creeks, which are a common element of the landscape easily seen in the field.
 Figure 8 shows one of these erosive features, which are formed when rain water travels from the waterlogged savannah to the underfit rivers.